Dynamics 365 Layout user guide

 Improve performance when your models don't require texture or multiple colors

 In certain scenarios, textures or multiple colors might not be important for visualizing 3D models.
 In these cases, to improve performance, you might want to turn off textures and use a single color.
 You can do this by using the Performance setting.

 To turn the Performance setting on or off:

-- Select Settings, select Performance, and then select the Simplify objects by using just one color option.
+- Select Settings, select Performance, and then select Simplify objects by using just one color.